A beginner’s guide to buying your first drone

 Finally, there are two other types of flying gizmos you should have in your radar: racing and professional drones—though these are designed for advanced users.
 Those in the first group are geared toward speed-conscious consumers, and often come in kits with parts that buyers have to assemble.
 Professional drones, on the other hand, are a common tool in the arsenal of broadcasters and filmmakers because they deliver fantastic video quality.
 This is also the reason they come with a higher price tag going up several thousand dollars.
 If money is not an issue, both types of drone offer better specs and speeds, but if you want to take full advantage of these machines, you seriously need to know what you’re doing.

 But before you start thumbing through specifications and feature lists, consider what you’d actually like to do with a drone, or at least how much money you plan to spend.
 Do you want to have some fun buzzing a little copter around the living room and garden?
 Or would you prefer to head to the great outdoors and nab sweeping landscape photographs?
 Once you’ve decided on a priority, you’re ready to start picking a drone.

 Features to look for

-Follow-me mode: Some drones equipped with GPS also offer this option: Follow-me mode lets your drone track you across the ground or ocean, so you can concentrate on your mountain biking or kite surfing while your aerial pal tags along recording your progress.
+This feature lets your drone track you across the ground or ocean, so you can concentrate on your mountain biking or kite surfing while your aerial pal tags along recording your progress.
 Certain drones do this better than others, so check in with user reviews to see how well the mode works in practice.

 A few top picks